Data flow in the NNAP

 Outlier management policy

-The NNAP manages outliers according to the NNAP: Detection and management of outlier status for 2023 data policy and in line with HQIP guidance for the detection and management of outliers in England and Wales.
+The NNAP manages outliers according to the NNAP Outlier management policy and in line with HQIP guidance for the detection and management of outliers in England, Scotland and Wales.

 - Does a baby born at less than 30 weeks gestational age receive medical follow-up at two years gestationally corrected age (18-30 months gestationally corrected age range of acceptable ages)?